ktorio/ktor-documentation/topics/shutdown-url.md

 <include src="lib.xml" include-id="outdated_warning"/>

-This plugin (previously known as feature) enables a URL that when accessed, shutdowns the server.
+This plugin enables a URL that when accessed, shutdowns the server.

 There are two ways to use it: [Automatically using HOCON](#hocon) and [Installing the plugin](#install)